rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 end
 ```

-We can now safely run `ClaimJob`s concurrently in the off-chance this happens.
+We can now safely run Claim Jobs concurrently in the off-chance this happens.
 But this structure, while simple, is not ideal for maximizing throughput or handling large spikes in events.
 It does not really take advantage of the concurrency now available to us.
 If we need this for our use-case, we can do something like the following.

 Instead of having a scheduled job that assigns batches one at a time from the buffer table, we can have many jobs running concurrently, each responsible for assigning a single batch (if available).
 In effect, we put each iteration of the loop into its own job.
-Our `ClaimJob`, then, would simply run the lines above for claiming a single batch of events if they exist:
+Our Claim Job, then, would simply run the lines above for claiming a single batch of events if they exist:

 ```ruby
 class ClaimContactActivityEventsJob